 The cowlings and panels shown above need to be removed to perform some of the maintenance jobs described in this chapter.
 Refer to this section each time a cowling or panel needs to be removed and installed.

-- 1. Quick fastener screw (× 4) - 2.
-Screw
+- 1. Screw (× 5) - 2.
 Cowling A